n-suzuki-lab/Gesture_StarGAN/README.md

 ```

 ## Test
+Before testing, please edit ``data_load`` method in test.py to fit your data.
-To transfer data with the trained network:
+To transform data with the trained network:
 ```
 python test.py {PARH_TO_CONFIG_FILE}
 ```